USDA Lifts PACA Reparation Sanctions on Georgia Produce Business

 Direct from the USDA Agricultural Marketing Service:

-The Forest Park, Georgia, company can continue operating in the produce industry upon applying for and being issued a PACA license.
-Jose J. Morales was listed as a member of the business and may now be employed by or affiliated with any PACA licensee.
+The Duluth, Georgia, company can continue operating in the produce industry upon applying for and being issued a PACA license.
+Wang Lin was listed as the member and manager of the business and may now be employed by or affiliated with any PACA licensee.